brajrajpatel00/Login-page/README.md

 # Login-page
-Login page connected to database using PHP
+Login page,connected to database using PHP